 - Use the “Add to wishlist”, “Add to favourites”, “Add to dream list” (or whatever its called on the site you’re on now).
 This is a “put aside while I think about it” button.
 Which is what we want you to do.
 If you can’t manage to click off without buying, then at least delay the Buy Now step by taking its lesser option of adding it to the wishlist.
 You can always come back to it and add it to your shopping cart later.

-- Ask questions of the buyer, if you are on an online shopping site that allows you to do this (such as online auction sites and those online marketplaces that sell handmade, vintage or ‘collective’ items).
+- Ask questions of the seller, if you are on an online shopping site that allows you to do this (such as online auction sites and those online marketplaces that sell handmade, vintage or ‘collective’ items).
 This is another “delay hitting Add to Shopping Cart” strategy you can use.
 It gives you time to think the purchase through, and importantly, put some space between “I love it”-“I have to have it!” – the impulsive buying pattern so many of us are familiar with and are trying to interrupt with healthier buying behaviours.
 Plus you obtain some valuable information from the seller which may tip the purchase in one direction or the other.

 - Use your shopping cart as a holding station.
 Much like “Add to wishlist”, your shopping cart does not have to be concluded even if it has items in it.
 You can add items to it without completing the purchase.
 So add items to your shopping cart, save the shopping cart, and then click off without going the final step of making payment.
 This is not my favourite “interrupt the impulsive buying pattern of I love it therefore I must buy it NOW!” strategy.
 But it can work, and it’s therefore a useful strategy to use when online.

 Empower yourself – you’re the only one who can

 Online shopping can be incredibly useful, yes.
 But it can also be a trap.
 It can be a virtual rabbits hole we fall into and only find ourselves peeking our heads above hours later, wondering where all the time (and much of our cash) has gone.